dominik-stec/Software_Testing_PJA/2_BDD/README.md

 ## License

 This project has not a license.
 All rights are reserved and it is not Open Source or free.
-You cannot modify or redistribute this code without explicit permission from the copyright holder, because projects I realised are my materials from PJATK studies.
+You cannot modify or redistribute this code without explicit permission from the copyright holder, because projects which I realised are private conception from PJATK studies.
 See `LICENSE` for more information.

 <!-- CONTACT -->